geraldohomero/Zotero-LibreOffice-Linux/README.md

 # Zotero + LibreOffice (Linux)

-- Make sure you have a JRE installed.
-In LO, go to Tools>Options>Advanced.
+- Make sure you have a Java Runtime Environment installed (JRE).
+In LibreOffice, go to Tools>Options>Advanced.
 Make sure you have the "Use Java runtime environment" box checked, and there is a JRE installed.
 If there isn't one (as was the case in my fresh Linux install), open terminal and install the latest JRE:

 `sudo apt install openjdk-8-jre`